Frequently Asked Questions

 Guests commit to participate in all activities.

-Unfortunately we cannot treat people with serious mental illness or a significant history of perpetrating violence.
+Unfortunately we cannot treat people with serious unmanaged mental illness or a significant history of perpetrating violence.

-Our program starts from 30 days but we encourage you to stay for at least 90 days if you can.
+Our program is for a minimum of 30 days but we encourage you to stay for 90 days if you can.
+Some guests stay longer.
 Studies have shown that 90 day rehab is more than twice as successful in achieving long term recovery as shorter periods.
-However, we also understand that it may be extremely difficult for you to take that amount of time out of your life and and so our program starts at 30 days, to balance effectiveness with what you may be able to manage.
-We only want to have you as our guest once and we are serious about getting you a life free of addiction.
+However, we also understand that it may be extremely difficult for you to take that amount of time out of your life and so our program starts at 30 days, to balance effectiveness with what you may be able to manage.
+We only want to have you as our guest once and we are serious about you getting a life free of addiction.

-Should you not feel ready to leave after 90 days we will happily discuss extending your stay at a reduced rate.
+Should you not feel ready to leave after 90 days we will happily discuss extending your stay.
 If however we feel that an extended stay would not necessarily assist you we will advise an alternative course of treatment.

 Yes and No!
-The 12 step process has been in use for nearly 100 years and has been successful for many people, however many advances have been made in addiction treatment.
+Whilst we are not a 12 step program, we recognise that the 12 steps are beneficial for many people.
+And so, we provide opportunities for guests to participate in 12 step meetings.
 At Gunnebah we are constantly striving for evidence-based best practice so we try to adopt the best of all treatment philosophies including certain parts of the 12 step process.
 We have a holistic approach to make you mentally and physically strong and healthy so you can beat addiction forever.

 The healthier you are before you come to Gunnebah the easier your life changing journey will be.
 Try to eat well, sleep well, exercise and minimise or stop any unhealthy habits as early as possible before you come to us.